 PSA has also been used for determination of treatment changes or alterations based on the belief that it provides insight as a measure of adequate response and in defining progression to castration resistance.
 There is no general consensus, but consideration for the use of PSA for defining an adequate response include length of initial treatment if induction of intermittent ADT is being considered as well as timing of re-initiation of therapy.
 PSA is also used in identifying CRPC, which includes a definition of rising PSA in the setting of a castrate level of testosterone.
 Definitions of CRPC are variable, but a common one is from the Prostate Cancer Working Group, which is now on the third version of a consensus on CRPC progression.
-This includes measuring PSA and identifying rising values at a minimum of 1 week intervals with a minimal value of 2.0ng/mL, with estimations of PSADT with at least 3 values measured ≥4 weeks apart.
-76 Use of periodic testosterone measurement may also be used to confirm response to ADT.
+This includes measuring PSA and identifying rising values at a minimum of 1-week intervals with a minimal value of 2.0ng/mL, with estimations of PSADT with at least 3 values measured ≥4 weeks apart.81 Use of periodic testosterone measurement may also be used to confirm response to ADT.

-There is clearly a consistent use of PSA and PSA

-metrics in the evaluation and risk stratification for men with HSPC; therefore, the recommendation for obtaining baseline levels and values every three to six months for monitoring is practical.
+There is clearly a consistent use of PSA and PSA metrics in the evaluation and risk stratification for men with HSPC; therefore, the recommendation for obtaining baseline levels and values every three to six months for monitoring is practical.
 Clinicians should be aware, however, that PSA alone is not completely predictive of cancer progression as some patients may demonstrate cancer growth in the absence of a PSA rise.
 This is particularly true in poorly differentiated, ductal, and neuroendocrine tumors as well as mCRPC.
 Symptom assessment is an important adjunct in these cases.
 Given that metastatic disease can progress in these patients even with relatively stable PSAs, periodic imaging is reasonable to assess disease stability.
 There is no set interval for imaging of men with mHSPC, but imaging can demonstrate progression in the absence of PSA changes or in the absence of symptoms and should be considered as a method of evaluation of these patients.
 At the current time, recommendations are solely for conventional imaging, but as new tracers are introduced they may play a role in disease assessment.

-13. In patients with mHSPC, regardless of age and family history, clinicians should offer genetic counseling and germline testing.
-(Expert Opinion)
+13. In patients with mHSPC, clinicians should offer germline testing, and consider somatic testing and genetic counseling.
+(Clinical Principle)

 There should be consideration of genetic testing for all metastatic hormone-sensitive patients, when possible, regardless of family or personal history of cancer.
-In a recent study evaluating 20 DNA-repair genes associated autosomal dominant cancer-predisposition syndromes in a population of men with metastatic prostate cancer and unselected by family history, the prevalence of inherited (germline) DNA repair mutations was 11.8%.77 Findings of alterations in homologous recombination DNA repair (e.g., BRCA1/2, ATM, Chek2, Rad51D and PALB2) or tumor mutations resulting in microsatellite instability and deficient MMR may have implications in clinical trial eligibility or therapeutics selection (PARP, immunotherapy, or possibly early use of cytotoxic chemotherapy).
+In a recent study evaluating 20 DNA-repair genes associated with autosomal dominant cancer-predisposition syndromes in a population of men with metastatic prostate cancer and unselected by family history, the prevalence of inherited (germline) DNA repair mutations was 11.8%.82 Findings of alterations in homologous recombination DNA repair (e.g., BRCA1/2, ATM, CHEK2, RAD51D, and PALB2) or tumor mutations resulting in MSI and deficient MMR may have implications in clinical trial eligibility (PARP. or therapeutics selection immunotherapy, or possibly early use of cytotoxic chemotherapy).

-Germline testing should include pre-test counselling by someone knowledgeable about the implications of testing.
-Pre-test counseling needs to include a discussion of possible test results; implications for patients; discussion of the Genetic Information Nondiscrimination Act (GINA); possible impact of test results on life, disability, and long-term care insurance; and potential role of cascade testing of family members if a pathogenic or likely pathogenic mutation is identified.
-Post-test counselling with a genetic counselor is necessary for anyone who is found to have one of these mutations.
+Germline testing should include, when possible, counseling by someone knowledgeable about the implications of testing.
+Counseling may include a discussion of possible test results; implications for patients; discussion of the Genetic Information Nondiscrimination Act (GINA); possible impact of test results on life, disability, and long-term care insurance;

+and potential role of cascade testing of family members if a pathogenic or likely pathogenic mutation is identified.
+Post-test counseling with a genetic counselor is necessary for anyone who is found to have one of these mutations.